SantiVessi/Bioinf_proj/README.md

-# Bioinf_proj
+# Bioinformatics project
-Bioinformatics and Network Medicine project
+Bioinformatics and Network Medicine project for Data Science.
+It contians the report and the code used.